larkintuckerllc/k8s-cka-tutorial/33-define-security-contexts/README.md

 Look at example of *user-group-fs.yaml*.

+**note**: The user and group *securityContext* options can be applied at the Pod or Container level.

 Notice the settings:

 > AllowPrivilegeEscalation controls whether a process can gain more privileges than its parent process.
 This bool directly controls if the no_new_privs flag will be set on the container process.